- Academic Year

 Grade records should be retained for a minimum of five calendar years.
 Grade records are defined as grade books, computer and noncomputer-generated grade sheets, and other such materials that permit a reconstruction of a student's graded performance in a course.
 Grade records are not limited to the final grades submitted at the end of a semester.
-The need to retain grade materials for at least five years is based on the Records and Retention Schedule maintained by the Southwest Collection/Special Collections Library as referenced in OP 10.10.
+The need to retain grade materials for at least five years is based on the statutory Records and Retention Schedule maintained by the Southwest Collection/Special Collections Library as referenced in OP 10.10.

 Chairpersons and division directors must collect grade records, or copies of grade records, from instructors who retire or who otherwise leave the university.
 Each college will determine how materials are to be stored and, in general, how the process will be monitored.